-How to Swim with Whales in Niue
+Niue Whales: How to See and Swim with Whales in Niue

 Join majestic humpback whales just moments from shore in Niue’s crystal clear waters.
-Swimming with whales in Niue is like nowhere else on earth, especially as the limestone island filters surface water run-off, making for vivid viewings of these gentle giants.
+Swimming with whales in Niue is like nowhere else on earth, especially as the limestone island filters surface water run-off, making for crystal-clear viewings of these gentle giants.
 Humpback whales migrate to Niue’s warm waters each year to mate and raise their young, meaning you could have many exciting interactions, whether it’s with playful juveniles or adorable mothers and calves.

 Frequently Asked Questions About Swimming with Humpback Whales in Niue